awie3di/docs/articles/quickstart/native/android/03-session-handling.md

 ## Validate the Existing Token

-If the access token exists, the next step is to check if it is valid.
+If the access token exists, check if it is valid.
 You can choose between two options:
-* Ssave the time when the user receives a new pair of credentials.
-Then, check if the time since the user got the access token exceeds the time defined in the `expires_in` value.
+* Save the `expires_in` value and the time when the user received a new pair of credentials.
+When you need to use the token, check if the time since the user got the access token exceeds the time defined in the `expires_in` value.
+The token is no longer valid when the `expires_in` value is exceeded.
 * Call the Auth0 Authentication API and check the response.

 ::: note